victor0989/Robot-sensors-aerospace/README.md

 The real purpose of software programming with Arduino sensors and AVR microcontrollers is testing the functions and the microcontrollers files before launch them in production.

-Automation with python or debuggers are welcome to aerospace projects for software testing
+Automation with python or debuggers are welcome to aerospace projects for software testing.